 Much like the Golden Knights’ sudden success, Lugerner’s rapid ascent from law school grad to winning sports executive is owed to a crackerjack team — in his case, of UCLA Law alumni, faculty and staff.

 A native of suburban Washington, D.C., Lugerner found himself choosing between two law schools in 2010: UCLA Law and one back east, where he hoped to work as a lawyer.
-Through UCLA Law’s admissions office, he met alumna Sonya Schwartz ’00, a leading health care policy reform advocate.
+Through UCLA Law’s admissions office, he met Sonya Schwartz, who graduated from UCLA Law in 2000, a leading health care policy reform advocate.
 She convinced Lugerner of the global value of a UCLA Law degree, and he decided to head to Westwood.

-Schwartz also introduced Lugerner to her husband, Don Fishman ’94, another UCLA Law alumnus and D.C. native.
+Schwartz also introduced Lugerner to her husband, Don Fishman, a D.C. native who graduated from UCLA Law in 1994.
 As it happens, Fishman is also the assistant general manager and director of legal affairs for the NHL’s Washington Capitals, for whom he has been the main capologist since 2005.
-The men hit it off over coffee, and Fishman hired Lugerner as an intern during the summer after his 1L year.
-“He’s a really smart guy and a big hockey fan,” Fishman says of Lugerner.
+The men hit it off over coffee, and Fishman hired Lugerner as an intern during the summer after his first year in law school.
+“He’s a really smart guy and a big hockey fan,” Fishman said of Lugerner.
 “He also understands the game from a numbers point of view, and he’s a great lawyer.”